DanNixon/sine2020_software_guidelines_paper/report.md

 For this reason it is highly desirable (or even essential) that your software is designed to run on multiple operating systems and architectures.
 Thanks to modern development tools, libraries and build systems this is not a complex task.

-It is possible to only officially support a single or narrow selection of systems, however the use of cross platform libraries and build systems should still be encouraged to allow easy deployment on additional platforms at a later stage if required and to allow collaborators and power users to build and modify your software on whatever computer they may use.

-TODO: support subset of versions
+By using cross platform libraries you also allow your software to be easily adopted by users that use an operating system or environment different yo your own.

-If officially supporting multiple platforms then it is beneficial to encourage a spread of different platforms and operating systems across your development team (a good example of this is the Mantid project), this ensures that there are always multiple people capable of addressing platform specific issues when they arise.
+If officially supporting multiple platforms then it is beneficial to encourage a spread of different platforms and operating systems across your development team.
+Doing so ensures that there are always multiple people capable of addressing platform specific issues when they arise.

+It is recommended to limit the versions of particular operating systems you support.
+Typically you should stop supporting an OS version when the publishers of the OS stop supporting it.

 ## (7) Support and Documentation